appollosputnik/aerodynamicCodeBase/README.md

 1. Load the .pro file into Qt Creator studio.
 2. And just Build. and run.
 3. It is so far a pure Qt code you can build without any much problem.

+Dated: 13/07/2022
+1. Now it draws an airfoil inside the bounding box and witin control points of a bezier curve.
+2. Just goto to airfoil section tab and you will see the bounding box drew by default.
+The tutorial parameters as follows
+    a. chord = 1 m    //In normalized form
+    b. camber = 0.07 // in percent of chord.
+    c. max thickness = 0.3 // in percent of chord.
+    d.
+Equation order = 2; // if number of control points = 3 and then order = 2.
+The control points as follows (0,0), (30,22), (100,0) for upper surfaces.
+				   // lly for lower surfaces 3 control points taken into consideration if not read from file.
+				   // (0,0), (30,-8), (100,0)
+                           // This middles points (30,22) or (30,-8) are coming from camber consideration which is given as 0.07 or 7%c.
+    e. number of knots = 10 //
+3. Finally click on apply button to draw the bezier airfoil...